How to Insert Comments in Excel Cell? (Steps)

 We can see that some comments are overlapping, so we drag them to another location using the above method of moving and resizing a comment.

 - Right-clicking on the cell and clicking ‘Edit Comment’ in excel can help to make changes in a comment.

 - A comment associated with a cell can be deleted by right-clicking on the cell and selecting ‘Delete Comment’ in excel.

-- To format a comment, we first make the comment editable using ‘Edit Comment’ in excel.
+- To format a comment, we first make a comment editable using ‘Edit Comment’ in excel.
 Then highlight the text that you wish to format.
-Right click on the selected text and click ‘Format Comment’.
+Right-click on the selected text and click ‘Format Comment.’
 This will open a ‘Format Comment’ dialog box.
 Any changes can be made to apply a different format to the text.
 Let’s say we want to make some text bold and blue using ‘Font Style’ and ‘Color’ dropdown list: